3 mobile technologies to improve your zoo's guest experience

 1. In-venue specific content

 Short story time: a couple of weeks ago, I visited a zoo.
-Of course, as a guest, I wanted to take advantage of my visit (who doesn’t?), but I felt a lack of information from the venue.
+Of course, as a guest, I wanted to take advantage of my visit (who doesn’t?), but we felt a lack of information from the venue.
 What animals could I see?
 What is the recommended walking route?
 Where are the restaurants?
 I wanted to have all the information in my hands to make the best decisions regarding my visit.

 In-venue specific content can solve all your guests’ questions beforehand.
 It will give your visitors all the tools they need to make the most out of their visit.
 Some recommendations for in-venue content for your zoo are :